NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance

 Depending upon the chemical nature of the template (DNA or RNA) and the nature of nucleic acids synthesised from it (DNA or RNA), two types of nucleic acid polymerases are found

-2. DNA dependent RNA polymerase- It uses DNA as a template to synthesise RNA.
+2. DNA-dependent RNA polymerase - It uses DNA as a template to synthesise RNA.

 Answer:

-Alfred Hershey and Martha Chase (1952) worked with a virus that infects bacteria called bacteriophages.
-They used different radioactive isotopes to label DNA and protein.
-In their experiment, in one preparation, the protein part was made radioactive and in the other, nucleic acid (DNA) was made radioactive.
-These two phage preparations were allowed to infect the culture of E.coli .
-Soon after infection, before the lysis of cells, the E.coli cells were gently agitated in a blender, to loosen the adhering phage particles and the culture was centrifuged.
-The heavier infected bacterial cells pelleted to the bottom and the lighter viral particles were present in the supernatant.
-It was found that when bacteriophage containing radioactive DNA was used to infect E.coli, the pellet contained radioactivity.
-If bacteriophage containing radioactive protein coat was used to infect E.coli, the supernatant contained most of the radioactivity.
-Their experiment showed that protein does not enter the bacterial cell while DNA gets transformed.
-Hence, they proved that DNA is the genetic material.
+As soon as after infection, prior to cell lysis, the E.coli cells were mildly shaken in a blender, loosening the attached phage particles and the culture was centrifuged.
+The denser infected bacterial cells were pelleted to the bottom and lighter viral particles were in the supernatant.
+When bacteriophage with radioactive DNA was used to infect E.coli, radioactivity was found in the pellet.
+If a bacteriophage with a radioactive protein coat was employed to infect E.coli, the radioactivity was present in most of the supernatant.
+They demonstrated in their experiment that protein does not enter the bacterial cell, whereas DNA gets transformed.
+Thus, they established that DNA is the genetic material.

 Q8.
-Differentiate between the followings:
+Differentiate between the following:

 (a) Repetitive DNA and Satellite DNA